aave-starknet-project/aave-starknet-bridge/README.md

 ## Contracts

 `L1`
-  * `StaticATokenLMNew` - an updated implementation of staticATokens which makes it possible to communicate with its respective L2 token by sending the latest `accRewardsPerToken` on token transfer or when explicitly triggered to do so.
+  * `StaticATokenLMNew` - an updated implementation of staticATokens which makes it possible to communicate with its respective L2 token by sending the latest `rewards_index` on token transfer or when explicitly triggered to do so.
   *  `TokenBridge` -  handles rewards update, deposit & withdrawal of staticATokens & their underlying assets
   *  `Proxy` - A proxy implementation

 `L2`
   * `ETHStaticAToken` - Tokens on Starknet equivalent to each staticAToken on Ethereum mainnet.
-Contains the same logic for tracking user rewards as staticATokens and has the same `_accRewardsPerToken`.
+Contains the same logic for tracking user rewards as staticATokens and has the same `rewards_index`.
   * `claimable` - tracks users' claimable rewards and current reward index for each `ETHStaticAToken`
   * `token_bridge` - is responsible for:
     * bridging the staticATokens to and from L2.
 Minting and burning ETHStaticATokens on message from L1.
     * bridging rewAAVE token back to L1
-    * updating `_accRewardsPerToken` for each ETHStaticAToken on message from L1
+    * updating `rewards_index` for each ETHStaticAToken on message from L1
   * `rewAAVE` - a very basic ERC20 to represent the rewards on L2
   *  `proxy` - a generic implementation of a proxy in starknet